Home » DIY Kid Activities » How To Make Oobleck Without Cornstarch

 Carefully pour in a 1/2 cup of water.

-An adult may need to help to scrape the bottom of the bowl to fully mix the powder and water together.
+An adult may need to help scrape the bottom of the bowl to mix the powder and water thoroughly.

 Optional Step: Add food coloring.

 You can always add a different primary color to change your oobleck as you play.
-We ended up adding yellow food coloring eventually to our red oobleck to get a yellow-orange.
+Eventually, we added yellow food coloring to our red oobleck to get a yellow-orange color.

 Step 4: Have fun exploring.